 All religious philosophy begins by asserting that there is life beyond the current material existence.
 This is often explained by describing two categories—matter and soul.
 If matter is moving by itself, then there is no necessity for the soul.
 This is why soul was evicted from classical physics because the theories were completely able to explain the motion of matter provided we fixed the matter’s initial state.
 God and the soul were therefore relegated to a choice of deciding the initial state.

 With the collapse of classical determinism, and the rise of the idea that motion is possible but not necessary, material objects have to “hop” from one state to another.
 This hopping is like a neon sign in which neon lights successively switch on and off, creating the impression of movement although there is actually no motion.
-We can also say that the “motion” is a phenomenon created through a succession of event instantiation although no objects are moving in reality.
+We can also say that the “motion” is a phenomenon created through a succession of event instantiation although matter is not moving.
 Now, the “external world” is not moving objects; it is rather events which appear and disappear.

 Quantum theory helps us understand why this is the case.
 In this theory, all states are always possible, but they are not always real.
 The possible states are like the switched off neon lights: although they exist, we cannot perceive them.
 The possibility is actualized when the light is switched on.
 The switching on and off lights do not constitute actual motion although they create the impression of motion.
 In that sense, motion—i.e. all changes in this world—are phenomena and not reality.